Stochastic Graphlet Embedding

 which also results from the fact that our hash functions produce same codes for isomorphic graphlets.
 For bounded $t$ ($t\leq T$), the evaluation of $E(f)$ becomes tractable and reduces to

 Considering a collection of hash functions $\{f_c\}_c$, the best one is chosen as

-For getting an idea on different hash functions based on the probability of collision, we have created the \tab{tab:hash-fn} which shows the values of $E(f)$ for different hash functions such as \emph{betweenness centrality}, \emph{core numbers}, \emph{degree} and \emph{clustering coefficients}, and for different graphlet sizes in terms of number of edges ranging from $1$ to $10$.
-To construct the table, we enumerate all the non-isomorphic graphs having number of edges less or equal to $10$ and compute the hash codes with the above mentioned hash functions to quantify the number and probability of collisions.
-From what we observe that $E(f)\rightarrow 0$ as $t\rightarrow\infty$, for all the hash functions $f$.
+\tab{tab:hash-fn} shows the values of $E(f)$ for different hash functions including \emph{betweenness centrality}, \emph{core numbers}, \emph{degree} and \emph{clustering coefficients}, and for different graphlet orders (number of edges) ranging from $1$ to $10$.
+In order to build this table, we enumerate all the non-isomorphic graphs {~\cite{McKay2014}} with a number of edges bounded\footnote{{More details can be found at: \url{http://users.cecs.anu.edu.au/~bdm/data/graphs.html}}} by $10$ and compute the hash codes with the above mentioned hash functions to quantify the probability of collisions.
+First, we observe that $E(f)$ is close to $0$ as $t$ reaches large values for all the hash functions.